excid3/rails/guides/source/getting_started.md

 We need to create two actions for create:

-1. The new product form
+1. The new product form to collect product information
-2. The create action to save the product and check for errors
+2. The create action in the controller to save the product and check for errors

 Let's start with our controller actions.